jreisinger/docs/data/notes/cs/big-o-notation.md

 # Big O notation

 * a mathematical way of describing *scaling* - e.g. growth rate of algorithm's run(ning) time
-* it's a gross generalization that focuses on the trend as its input grows, not the specific run-time
+* you can't really tell how fast an algorithm will be without benchmarking (CPU, disk, [RAM complexities](http://queue.acm.org/detail.cfm?id=1814327)) but O() notation can serve as a general guide
 * used to classify (compare) systems based on how they respond to changes in input size
 * *O* is used because the growth rate of an algorithm's run time is known as its *order*
-* order of magnitude is related but different - how many digits are in a number describing size (1000 is an order of magnitude larger than 100)
+* *order of magnitude* is related but different - how many digits are in a number describing size (1 000 is an order of magnitude larger than 100)
-* you can't really tell how fast an algorithm will be without benchmarking (CPU, disk, [RAM complexities](http://queue.acm.org/detail.cfm?id=1814327)) but O() notation can serve as a general guide

 ## Simple vs. binary search

-For example simple search is O(n) algorithm and binary search is O(log n) algorithm.
-It means that if you have for example 100 (sorted) items you need to search through you will make at most (worst-case scenario) 100 steps using simple search and 7 steps (guesses, operations) using binary search.
+For example, simple search is O(n) algorithm and binary search is O(log n) algorithm.
+It means that if you have for example 100 (sorted) items you need to search through you need at most (worst-case scenario) 100 steps using simple search and 7 steps (guesses, operations) using binary search.
+Also notice that the growth rate of the binary search algorithm is much smaller.

 | n     | Simple search O(n) | Binary search O(log n) |
 |:------|:-------------------|:-----------------------|